echen/scaldingale/README.md

 Instead of using an explicit rating given to us, we can simply generate a dummy rating of 1 for each check-in.
 Correlation doesn't make sense any more, but we can still pay attention to a measure like Jaccard simiilarity.

-So again, I created a new class:
+So again, I create a new class that scrapes Twitter for Foursquare check-ins and parses them into a ratings format:

 ```scala
 class Foursquare(args : Args) extends VectorSimilarities(args) {